tlamedia/gtm-kit/readme.txt

 - Added an Event Inspector for verifying that events are being pushed to the datalayer.
 You can now debug events without using GTM preview mode.
 - Added advanced GCM settings: 'ads_data_redaction', 'url_passthrough' and 'wait_for_update'.
 - Updated the custom container loader for use with Stape.io.

+== Upgrade Notice ==

+= 1.23.1 =
+The load priority of the script 'gtmkit-js-before' has been lowered from 1 to 5.